scepter914/autoware-architecture-proposal/new_perception_proposal/new_perception_proposal.md

 ## Summary

-This proposal aims to merge for [reference implementation of perception module in Autoware](https://github.com/autowarefoundation/autoware-documentation/blob/main/docs/design/autoware-architecture/perception/reference_implementation.md).
+This proposal aims to merge [the reference implementation of perception module in Autoware](https://github.com/autowarefoundation/autoware-documentation/blob/main/docs/design/autoware-architecture/perception/reference_implementation.md).

 The perception module pipeline in Autoware has grown increasingly complex due to the addition of numerous functions over time.
 This complexity has made it difficult to tune many parameters and debug, especially for rule-based complicated pipelines.